shigueojp/cdk-amplify-react/README.md

 - AppSync/GraphQL.

 The CI/CD process is created through CDK using:
-- Github as Source, Codebuild, Codepipeline, S3 and CloudFront.
+- CodeCommit, CodeBuild, Codepipeline, S3 and CloudFront.

 ## Story Case